Shreya-Shresth/HotelBookingSystem/README.md

 Copy code
 mvn exec:java -Dexec.mainClass="your.package.App"
 Note: Ensure that the App.java class contains the correct main method and database connection logic.

+Notes:
+Replace yourDatabase, yourUsername, and yourPassword with your actual MySQL credentials.
+Adjust the SQL insert query based on your table structure.

+Common Issues
+Connection Errors: Ensure that your MySQL service is running and the credentials are correct.
+Port Conflicts: MySQL by default runs on port 3306.
+If you're using a different port, update the JDBC URL accordingly.
+This README includes instructions on setting up Maven, adding the MySQL connector, and running the application.
+You can modify the database connection details and the SQL queries as needed for your project.